mikelking/singleton_base/README.md

 # Singleton_Base

 #### This singleton class is intended for use in php projects and by serendipitous coincidence is a great base for use in WordPress plugins.
+This has evolved into a library of classes aimed at improving plugin development and reduction of technical debt.

 - The code in the project is licensed under BSD(3-clause) http://opensource.org/licenses/BSD-3-Clause because there is nothing WordPress specific and it is intended to apply to a larger audience.
-You are free to incorporate this subsystem code into your projects in the same way that WordPress has incorporated several other BSD3 licensed subsystems into the core project.
-These subsystems retain their licensing because BSD3 and are happily compatible with the GPL goodness of the rest of the project.
-In short this code *must* remain BSD3 and distributed with it's license references intact, but you are free to license your code as you see fit.
+You are free to incorporate this library subsystem code into your projects in the same way that WordPress has incorporated several other BSD3 licensed subsystems into the core project.
+These subsystems retain their licensing because BSD3 projects are happily compatible with the GPL goodness of the rest of the project.
+In short this code *must* remain BSD3 and distributed with it's license references intact, but you are free to license *your* code as you see fit.

 - This system has been crafted in an attempt to make is submodule installable.
 Assuming you have a repository setup with WordPress installed in a wordpress subdirectory you would add the following to your .gitmodules file in the root of the tree.